Air Fryer Potato Wedges (Crispy Outside, Fluffy Inside — Perfect Every Time)

 How Do You Cut Potato Wedges?

-Consistent size is the single most important variable for even cooking.
-Wedges that differ significantly in thickness will cook at different rates — the thinner ones overcook and dry out while the thicker ones are still raw inside.
+Cut potatoes into consistently-sized wedges approximately 3/4 inch at the widest point — this is the single most important variable for even cooking.
+Wedges that differ significantly in thickness will cook at different rates, leaving thinner ones overcooked and dry while thicker ones remain raw inside.

 The method: scrub each potato and leave the skin on (see Pro Tips for why the skin matters).
 Cut each potato in half lengthwise.
 Cut each half lengthwise again to produce quarters.
 Cut each quarter diagonally to produce two wedges — this gives you 8 wedges per potato.
 For large Russets, stop at the quarter stage for thicker, steakhouse-style wedges; cut to eighths for thinner, crispier wedges.

-Target thickness: each wedge should be approximately 3/4 inch at the widest point.
-Thicker wedges take longer and need a lower temperature to cook through before the exterior burns; thinner wedges are crispier but can dry out.
+Consistent sizing is critical because thicker wedges take longer and need a lower temperature to cook through before the exterior burns; thinner wedges are crispier but can dry out if over-cooked.

 How Do You Make Air Fryer Potato Wedges?